International Payments FAQs

 Due to the complexity involved in delivering payments to the Receiver's Bank and the extent of AIB's Intermediary bank network (approximately 1800 banks worldwide), it is not possible for AIB to indicate the amount of any Intermediary bank charges that may be deducted from a payment or charged back to the Sender.

-AIB endeavours to limit the amount of charges applied by Intermediary (Agent) banks, by routing payments through recognised clearing and settlement systems directly to the Receiver's Bank (e.g. Target, EBA, STEP 2) or through preferred Intermediary banks selected by AIB or nominated by the Receiver's Bank.
+AIB endeavours to limit the amount of charges applied by Intermediary (Agent) banks, by routing payments through recognised clearing and settlement systems directly to the Receiver's Bank (e.g. Target, European Banking Authority (EBA), STEP 2) or through preferred Intermediary banks selected by AIB or nominated by the Receiver's Bank.

 Please note that the charges of Intermediary (Agent) Banks and/or the Receiving Bank may be higher than similar charges applied in Ireland.